What Makes a Gym Jacket Bulky

 5. Panel Overlap

-Extra panels for aesthetics can restrict stretch and add mass.
+Extra design panels can restrict stretch and increase mass.

 Recommended Gym Jacket Manufacturers